Ask a Ghostwriter: Organizing and Outlining a Memoir

 - What is the purpose of the scene.

 The last point is the most important aspect for this exercise by far.
-After all, if the scene has no purpose, you shouldn’t waste your time writing it.
+After all, if a scene has no purpose, you shouldn’t waste your time writing it.
 It will just land on the editing room floor at the end of the project.

 Outlining a how-to book